efleming13/MathsProblems/content/facilitator/colouring-maps.md

 So, we have shown that we cannot construct a graph requiring five different colours to fill.

-Equivalently, we cannot draw a map which needs different five colours to fill.
-We can fill any map with a maximum of different four colours.
+Equivalently, we cannot draw a map which needs five different colours to fill.
+We can colour any map with a maximum of four different colours.